neverlless/opnsense-wireguard-exporter/README.md

 ## Introduction

-A Prometheus exporter for [WireGuard](https://www.wireguard.com) that operates on [OPNsense](https://opnsense.org/), written in Go.
+A Prometheus exporter for [WireGuard](https://www.wireguard.com) operating on [OPNsense](https://opnsense.org/), written in Go.
 This tool exports data from the OPNsense API in a format that [Prometheus](https://prometheus.io/) can understand.
 The exporter is efficient, with minimal impact on server resources in terms of memory and CPU usage.

 ## Features

 - **WireGuard Metrics**: Collects metrics such as data transfer, handshake times, and peer statuses from WireGuard interfaces.
 - **Interface Traffic Metrics**: Provides metrics on total bytes received and transmitted by network interfaces.
-- **Country Code Resolution**: Determines the country code for each peer's endpoint IP using `ip-api.com`, with rate limiting to prevent excessive API requests.
+- **Country Code Resolution**: Determines the country code for each peer's endpoint IP using the MaxMind GeoLite2 database, eliminating the need for API requests.
-- **Caching**: Implements caching for country codes to minimize redundant API requests.
+- **Caching**: Implements caching for country codes to minimize redundant lookups.

 ## Setup